Fall-2025-COMP163/project-2-todavis22/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+# no AI usage
+# I added experience level and zeni as my unique bonous in my code
+# How to run:
+# Tre_Project_2.py